 As the world economy continues to evolve, businesses and industries must adopt new practices and processes in order to survive.
 Quality and cost control, work teams and participatory management, and an infusion of technology are transforming the way people work and do business.
 Employees are now expected to read, write, and communicate effectively; think creatively, solve problems, and make decisions; and interact with each other and the technologies in the workplace.
 Vocational-technical programs must also adopt these practices in order to provide graduates who can enter and advance in the changing work world.
-In 2010, there were 6506 Construction/Heavy Equipment/Earthmoving Equipment Operation occupations in the United States.
-That number is expected to increase to 7342 by 2020.
-The earnings potential for construction equipment operators is \$23,108.80 to \$41,600.00.

-The curriculum framework in this document reflects these changes in the workplace and a number of other factors that impact on local vocational-technical programs.
+The curriculum framework in this document reflects changes in the workplace and a number of other factors that impact on local vocational-technical programs.
 Federal and state legislation calls for articulation between high school and community college programs, integration of academic and vocational skills, and the development of sequential courses of study that provide students with the optimum educational path for achieving successful employment.
 National skills standards, developed by industry groups and sponsored by the U.S. Department of Education and Labor, provide vocational educators with the expectations of employers across the United States.
 All of these factors are reflected in the framework found in this document.

-This curriculum was last validated and approved in 2009.
-In the spring of 2016, the Office of Curriculum and Instruction (OCI) met with representatives from the Construction Equipment field.
-Program faculty, administrators, and industry members were consulted regarding industry workforce needs and trends.
-An industry questionnaire was used to gather feedback concerning the trends and needs, both current and future, of their field.
+This curriculum was last validated and approved in 2016.
+In the spring of 2022, the Office of Curriculum and Instruction (OCI) met with representatives from the Construction Equipment field.
+Program faculty, administrators, and industry members were consulted regarding industry workforce needs and trends of the field.